Energy from waste: the pros and cons of advanced gasification vs incineration

 At EQTEC, we can also use our syngas to produce:

-- Electricity, for captive industrial use or to sell to the national electricity grid
+Electricity, for capitve industrial use or to sell to the national electricity grid

 As a byproduct we can generate Biochar – which in turn can be used as a fertilizer for soil, an additive to remove or absorb contaminated soils, a filtering material for clearing heavy metals from waste-water, or as an additive in cosmetic products.

-At EQTEC, we have commercial operation data and years of research and development testing the results of gasifying over 50 different types of waste feedstocks, including:
+At EQTEC, we have commercial operation data and years of research and development testing the results of testing nearly 60 different types of waste feedstocks, including:

 - Olive stones